bool64/sqluct/README.md

 and [`github.com/jmoiron/sqlx`](https://github.com/jmoiron/sqlx) to allow seamless operation based on field tags of row structure.

+This library helps to eliminate literal string column references (e.g. `"created_at"`) and use field references instead (e.g. `s.Col(&row, &row.CreatedAt)` and other mapping functions).

 Field tags (`db` by default) act as a source of truth for column names to allow better maintainability and fewer errors.

 ## Simple CRUD